 Q: When do I receive news of the results and where do the selection interviews take place?

-A: One week before the selection interviews the candidates receive per e-mail either an invitation to an interview or a rejection.
-The selection interviews are held in Kyiv, Charkiv, Lviv and Odessa.
+A: By July 15th the applicants will either receive per e-mail an invitation to an interview or a rejection letter.
+The selection interviews are held in Kyiv, Kharkiv, Lviv and Odesa.